Breathing oscillations and quasi-low-dimensional structures of weakly-interacting degenerate Fermi gases in highly-anisotropic traps: Ground state properties

-Here it should be noted that the QLD shell-structures exhibit the hierarchic structures associated with the maximum quantum numbers for the narrow direction motions, $q_{z}$ and $q_{c}$, in the both cases of the oblate and prolate deformed potentials as shown in Figs.~\ref{Fig-dos-ob} and \ref{Fig-dos-pr}, respectively.
-The appearance of those hierarchic structures is a specific feature of the QLD shell-structures, and also shown in the following results.
-In general, we can define the QLD shell-structures as the hierarchic structures in one-particle energy-level densities in asymptotic states, where one-particle wave-functions can be denoted as product of two wave-functions with different energy-levels and asymptotic quantum numbers (i.e. fine and coarse modes)~\footnote{ If we consider the quantum number of the coarse mode as a component number, the 3D gas can be considered as a multi-component mixture of the QLD gases.
-Thus the dimensionality is related to the multiplicity. }.
+Note that, as shown in figs.~\ref{Fig-dos-ob} and \ref{Fig-dos-pr}, the QLD structures exhibit the hierarchic structures associated with the maximum quantum numbers for the narrow direction motions, i.e., $q_{z}$ for the oblate deformed gases and $q_{c}$ for the prolate deformed gases.
+The hierarchic structures must reflect the specific feature of the QLD structures and are also shown in the following results.
+In general, if we expand the field operator $\Psi(\vec{r})$ with the complete set of the single-particle wave-functions $\phi_{n}(\vec{r})$ in eq.~(\ref{Eq-43}) with the variable separation form, the expanded terms are denoted by two types of the quantum numbers, i.e., the fine and coarse modes, and the coarse mode produces the hierarchic structures in the highly-anisotropic systems in principle.
+After all, the QLD structures determine the fundamental mechanism of the appearance of the QLD gases and dimensionality.